Weeb-Devs/Laffey/README.md

   **Note:**
     - `DEBUG` is to see more data when your bot starting and other warning
     - `LOG_USAGE` is to log all command usage by user.
 Default to false because it'll be annoying
+    - `AUTO_RESUME_DELAY` is how many ms do you want to add a delay between guild on auto resume
 <br>
 <br>